Guillaume Brune: Hundred Days and death

 After Napoleon's abdication, Brune was awarded the Cross of Saint Louis by Louis XVIII, but rallied to the emperor's cause after his escape from exile in Elba.
-Leaving behind their past quarrels, Napoleon appointed Brune commander of the Army of the Var during the Hundred days.
+Leaving behind their past quarrels, Napoleon appointed Brune commander of the Army of the Var during the Hundred Days.
 Here he defended Southern France against the forces of the Austrian Empire and Kingdom of Sardinia, with the addition of the British Mediterranean Fleet and local Royalist guerrillas.
 Brune, while he held Liguria, slowly began to retreat, holding Toulon.
 Brune kept the mobs in Marseille and Provence under control.

 On 22 July 1815, after hearing of the defeat at Waterloo, Brune surrendered Toulon to the British.
 Fearing the Royalist mobs in Provence and aware of their hatred towards him, Brune asked Admiral Edward Pellew to sail him to Italy, but the request was rudely denied, with Pellew calling him "the prince of scamps" and a "blackguard".
 Brune then decided to travel to Paris over land with the promise of Royalist protection, although none was provided.
-He managed to arrive safely with two aides-de-camp in Avignon, but was there shot and killed by an angry Royalist mob after being chased into an hotel, as a victim of the Second White Terror.
+He managed to arrive safely with two aides-de-camp in Avignon, but was there shot and killed by an angry Royalist mob after being chased into a hotel, as a victim of the Second White Terror.
 The new Bourbon government soon fabricated the story that Brune had committed suicide.
-His body, thrown into the River Rhone, was retrieved by a fisherman and buried by local farmers, and was later recovered by his wife Angélique Nicole to be buried in the cemetery of Saint-Just-Sauvage.
+His body, thrown into the River Rhone, was retrieved by a fisherman and buried by local farmers and was later recovered by his wife Angélique Nicole Pierre to be buried in the cemetery of Saint-Just-Sauvage.

-An inquiry compelled by his widow later made public that Brune's murder had been covered up by the royal authorities, and revealed that the mob responsible was led by baseless allegations that Brune was the one parading the Princess of Lamballes' head on a pike around Paris during the September Massacres.
+An inquiry compelled by his widow later made public that Brune's murder had been covered up by the royal authorities, and revealed that the mob responsible was led by baseless allegations that Brune was the one parading Marie Thérèse Louise of Savoy, Princesse de Lamballe' head on a pike around Paris during the September Massacres.
 In 1839, one year after Angélique's death, a monument to Marshal Brune was erected in his hometown of Brives.